 - If the problem is not related to the program – go to firmware issues troubleshooting

 Firmware, or more precisely, the drivers for your storage devices, are very important for the correct device work.
-Drivers act like an instruction for the OS on how to interact with the device.
+Drivers instruct the OS on how to interact with the device.
 And as you can guess, wrong or outdated instructions can lead to issues like disk 100% load.
 In some situations, the problem can be in several places simultaneously.
 Disk drivers can conflict with drivers of another device you use, causing serious problems with their coexistence.
-The last situation happens pretty frequently when you use exotic equipment or very old devices.
+The latter frequently happens when you use exotic equipment or old devices.

-To solve firmware issues, you first of all need to install the most recent version of drivers for the disk.
+To solve firmware issues, you first need to install the disk’s most recent version of drivers.
 It is strongly recommended to get them from the manufacturer’s website.
 Primarily, you need to find the specifications for your disk, at least its family name.
-After that, just search for the drivers for your device on the manufacturer’s website.
-Remember that you should get it exclusively from the manufacturer – otherwise there is a big risk of repetitive malfunctions and malware.
+After that, search for the drivers for your device on the manufacturer’s website.
+Remember that you should get it exclusively from the manufacturer – otherwise, there is a big risk of repetitive malfunctions and malware.

-Some vendors also offer the monitoring tools for their product lines.
-That makes the life much easier, as these utilities also show the disk diagnostics information and will help you with uncovering the possible hardware issues.
+Some vendors also offer monitoring tools for their product lines.
+That makes life much easier, as these utilities also show the disk diagnostics information and will help uncover possible hardware issues.

 Fixing the driver conflicts

 The aforementioned situation when the disk overload happens because of the driver conflict requires more steps to fix.
-Aside from the driver issues of the exact disk, you need to troubleshoot the devices that are interacting with the disk as well.
+Aside from the driver issues of the same disk, you also need to troubleshoot the devices that are interacting with the disk.
 In particular, those devices could be RAM extension units (like Optane modules) or RAID arrays.

-Fixing the conflicts between extension modules may involve updating both drivers for this module, motherboard firmware and storage device drivers.
+Fixing the conflicts between extension modules may involve updating both drivers for this module, motherboard firmware, and storage device drivers.
 Searching the corresponding drivers and firmware on the manufacturers’ websites and installing them will likely solve the problem.
 However, if you use the no-name motherboard from Aliexpress that supports this technology, the problem may hide in the hardware incompatibility of this module.
-Therefore, only cease extension module usage or changing the motherboard on the one that has an official support.
+Therefore, only cease extension module usage or change the motherboard on the one with official support.

 RAID arrays belong to the other kind of problem sources.
-Complicated hardware conjunction is relatively hard to set up, and the problems like 100% disk usage Windows 10 is an often case when something went wrong.
+Complicated hardware conjunction is relatively hard to set up, and the problems like 100% disk usage Windows 10 is an often cases when something goes wrong.
 In that situation, follow the RAID setup guidelines until you get the system working without any problems.

 Step-by-step summary for firmware problems solving